linevych/posts/posts/en/django-iniline-in-fieldset.md

 ![Django TabularInline in fieldset](/images/django-inline-in-fieldset.png)

-Still only need to fix some CSS, to protect the perfectionst form an eye bleeding:
+Still only need to fix some CSS, to protect the perfectionists from an eye bleeding:

 __static/css/admin.css__